qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

     exp_data_under = underamp_cal.run(backend).block_for_results()
     exp_data_under.figure(0)

-Similarly to the over rotation, the under rotated pulse creates qubit populations that do not lie on the equator of the Bloch sphere.
+Similarly to the over-rotation, the under-rotated pulse creates qubit populations that do not lie on the equator of the Bloch sphere.
-However, compared to the ping-pong pattern of the over rotated pulse, the under rotated pulse produces a flipped ping-pong pattern.
+However, compared to the ping-pong pattern of the over rotated pulse, the under rotated pulse produces an inverted ping-pong pattern.
 This allows us to determine not only the magnitude of the rotation error but also its sign.